 How Common Are Truck Accidents in Florida?

 As we hinted at earlier, Florida is a hotspot for truck accidents.
-And it is easy to see why; the state has recently transformed into a logistics and transportation hub, thanks to its strategic geographic location.
+And it is easy to see why; the state has recently transformed into a logistics and transportation hub, thanks to its strategic location.
 Major highways like I-4 and I-75 have become incredibly busy as a result.

 And as you may have rightfully guessed, increased traffic creates a greater risk of collisions.
 A Florida Highway Safety and Motor Vehicles 2017 report indicate that almost 32,000 accidents involved truck drivers.